WildFit: Autonomous In-situ Model Adaptation for Resource-Constrained IoT Systems: Evaluation

 We run this evaluation using the D2 dataset, which has the most test locations.
 We first randomly selected 250 background images from each test location within the target domain and excluded them from the test set for each location.
 The selected backgrounds are used to synthesize animal images to fine-tune the classification model.
 The fine-tuned models are evaluated on images from the target domain.

-\mypar{Classification Accuracy Results} Table~\ref{tab:eval_synthesizer} shows exhaustive results comparing our synthesis method against baselines.
+\mypar{Classification Accuracy Results} Table~\ref{tab:eval_synthesizer} compares our synthesis method against baselines.
 We observe the following.
 (1) Compared to no fine-tuning, our synthesis scheme has a massive gain of 20.5\% in accuracy on average (last row), indicating the importance of fine-tuning under domain shifts.
 (2) Compared to computationally efficient approaches like CutMix~\cite{yun2019cutmix} and MixUp~\cite{zhang2017mixup}, our method has a significant advantage of 7.3\% on average, with 20-30\% improvements in some locations where the spatial domain shift is large.
 These generic augmentation methods often strive to augment images in a domain-agnostic way, which can improve model robustness but may not capture the specific characteristics of new deployment environments.
-(3) Compared to diffusion model-based approaches, our method generally performs better with 3.0\% average gain (and in some locations more than 10\%) with much less computation.
-The accuracy gain comes from the fact that diffusion methods like ControlCom introduce artifacts, and Object-Stitch alters both the background and object, resulting in some low fidelity images in the training set.
+(3) Compared to diffusion-based methods, our approach achieves a 3\% average accuracy gain (over 10\% in some cases) with much lower computation.
+This improvement arises because diffusion models often fail to preserve backgrounds and sometimes produce unusable images.
+Moreover, their slow generation speed prevents on-the-fly synthesis during training, forcing offline image composition.
+In contrast, our lightweight method supports on-the-fly synthesis for every batch alongside common data augmentation techniques, producing diverse variations (e.g., different herd images) that enhance fine-tuning.